Home > Buyers Guides

 The main reason for purchasing this type of tub is due to the concern of falling.
 Because most bathtubs have a slippery surface, the elderly are at a high risk of falling and experiencing resulting injuries that might even require surgery.
 Another reason is that you or your loved one could be finding it increasingly difficult to step over a bathtub rim.

+This could be due to pre-existing knee or hip problems or vertigo.
+No matter your reasons, there are many things to consider, and going through a complete list of walk-in tub reviews can help solidify your plan.
 While any option will be somewhat costly, the pros far outweigh the cons.
 You can’t put a price on your or your loved one’s safety, so look into these bathroom safety features today before an accident happens in your home.

 Hopefully, you have some idea of what to look for when searching through the walk-in tubs.